-Working with the Pastor and Leaders to assess current systems, structures and strategies that need to be changed to effectively fulfill the Great Commandment and Great Commission in the churches current context.
+Working with the Pastor and Leaders to assess current systems, structures, and strategies that need to be changed to effectively fulfill the Great Commandment and Great Commission in the church’s current context.

-Most churches began as a mission under the leadership of a “mother church”.
+Most churches began as a mission under the leadership of a “sending church.”
 This model allows a church to gain leadership, support, and needed resources from a stronger church.
-After open communication and clear agreements both churches take on new roles under God’s leadership.
+After open communication and clear agreements, both churches take on new roles under God’s leadership.

 IV.
 Church RePlant

 This model provides the opportunity for a church to start over.
 Often this is needed due to a changing community.
 A church rePlanter is called under God’s leadership to launch a new vision and type of church.
 The existing church membership either joins this new church or joins other churches.

 While this approach is often tough (requiring legal advice in most cases) in working out agreements and honoring both churches’ histories, it is an effective option when there is strong leadership for the new church.
 Working with the Association or another third party to provide objectivity and clarity of the issues is very important.
 In this choice, the stronger church is the leader of this new adventure.

 In an effort to be good stewards of facilities and enlarge the arms of ministry from one location, a church can transition from being one church to a center for many ministries to reach a community.
 This could include multiple churches meeting in one building and/or several types of ministries to be started or invited to join at a single location.

 VII.
 Selling and Starting a New Church Planting Fund